Cocaine Addiction Treatment at Help Me Stop

 - Sore, runny or bleeding nose.
 Cocaine use irritates the nasal passages and sinuses.
 You can rinse your nostrils with warm water or a nasal rinse saline solution to clear out any traces the drug and aid the healing process.
 Avoid putting any more cocaine or other drugs in your nose to allow it to heal.

-- Drink plenty of water to rehydrate yourself, and rest.
+- Dehydration.
+Drink plenty of water to rehydrate yourself, and rest.

 - Cold and flu like symptoms.
 Drink orange juice to replenish Vitamin C levels.
 Rest and drink plenty of fluids.